HRT: Route of HRT

 - High triglyceride levels.

-- Risk factors including Body Mass Index greater than 30, family history or past history of deep vein thrombosis or pulmonary embolus, after full discussion and specialist advice when necessary.
+- Risk factors for deep vein thrombosis including Body Mass Index greater than 30, family history or past history of deep vein thrombosis or pulmonary embolus, after full discussion and specialist advice when necessary.
+Because risk of deep vein thrombosis increases with age, transdermal route should also be considered when HRT is continued over the age of 60.